By Kellie Ferguson and Jeff Schwartz, Instructional Designers

 However, these features can also support students without disability accommodations.
-Students who use their phones or tablets to access course material, catch up on their coursework during commutes, or who prefer to give their eyes a rest after looking at a screen all day, benefit from using programs like screen readers.
+Students who use their phones or tablets to access course material, catch up on their coursework during commutes, or who prefer to give their eyes a rest after looking at a screen all day, benefit from using programs like Kurzweil 3000, a text to speech software.
 Providing an accessible online classroom space allows students the freedom to consume important content in multiple ways, minimizing the accommodation requests you might receive and providing options for everyone.
-Using UDOIT to scan your course for those easy-to-fix accessibility issues is the first step towards creating a more equitable classroom space.
+Using UDOIT Accessibility to scan your course for those easy-to-fix accessibility issues is the first step towards creating a more equitable classroom space.

 For additional help navigating issues of accessibility and Universal Design, please feel free to schedule a consultation with the OTL’s ID team (aka the humble authors of this post).
 And if you need more specialized assistance with accessibility and remediation, you can reach out to Ellen Hogan, the OTL’s Accessibility Technologist.

-- How to use UDOIT Cloud in Canvas?
-(OTL Knowledge Base Article)
+- How to Use UDOIT Accessibility in Canvas (OTL Knowledge Base Article)